xeylou/testade.xeylou.fr/content/posts/win-pkgs-mngers/index.md

 software updates are individuals, each software must search for its update - *background apps, when the computer starts etc.*

-nor the Windows Update or the Microsoft Store will check for the external installed software updates
+nor the Windows Update or the Microsoft Store will check for the external installed software updates (apps you installed)

 ### uninstallation

-most of the time, software can be found in the control panel or the apps section of the windows settings
+most of the time, software can be found in the control panel or in the apps section of the windows settings

-however, software installed in non common path are not listed alongside those
+however, software installed in non common path are not listed alongside those (standalone or portable applications...&)

 dependencies installed to use them usually remain after uninstalling the software - *how many programs in the control panel are not used...*